 - Arrange it on a pretty platter.
 A simple white platter is a great vehicle for your fruit tray.
 The white offsets the colors of the fruit, making them the stars of the show.

 - Group the fruit together.
 Fruit salads are usually all mixed up.
-Platters seem to look prettier when you’ve got melon here, berries there, and so forth.
+A fruit platter seems to look prettier when you’ve got melon here, berries there, and so forth.

 - Add some garnish for color and interest.
 Lettuce leaves as a base, fresh mint leaves sprinkled on top, or even the top of a pineapple in the center can liven up a fruit platter and make it more interesting to look at.
 Interesting things taste better, don’t you know?
 Food presentation matters.

 - Include a fun dip or toppings, if you like.
-While certainly not required, a fun dip or topping, such as shaved chocolate or chopped nuts as a fun bit of flavor to your fruit.
+While certainly not required, a fun fruit dip or topping, such as shaved chocolate or chopped nuts as a fun bit of flavor to your fruit platter.
+Crockpot Chocolate Fondue is an excellent accompaniment.

 The best fruit for a fruit tray is the fruit that’s in season!
 By purchasing in-season fruit you not only maximize the quality, but you also take advantage of best pricing.